Your home insurance doesn’t cover it

 Flood Insurance in Mississippi

-It may come as a shock, but flood damage is probably not covered by your homeowners insurance policy.
-Depending on where you live, Flood coverage is a totally separate insurance policy that you’ll want to consider adding to protect your home or business because 90 percent of all natural disasters in the U.S. involve some type of flooding.
-Mississippi in particular is subject to a wide range of natural disasters.
+It may come as a shock, but flood damage is not covered by your homeowners insurance policy.
+Flood insurance in Mississippi is a totally separate insurance policy that you’ll want to consider adding to protect your home or business because 90 percent of all natural disasters in the U.S. involve some type of flooding.
+Our state in particular is subject to a wide range of natural disasters.

 What exactly is a flood?